Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Blanket

-Adventuring gear, 5 sp, S.
+Adventuring gear, 5 sp, S-

 While wrapped in a blanket, you have Advantage on saving throws against extreme cold (see the Dungeon Master's Guide).